TFMV/FrostyBridge/README.md

-# FrostyBridge: Exporting PostgreSQL Databases to Google Cloud Storage
+# FrostyBridge: Exporting PostgreSQL Databases to Various Storage Systems

-FrostyBridge is a Python solution designed to export entire PostgreSQL databases to Google Cloud Storage (GCS) in open data formats supported by Apache Arrow.
+FrostyBridge is a Python solution designed to export entire PostgreSQL databases to various storage systems in open data formats.
 It enables efficient and reliable data migration for analytical purposes.

+FrostyBridge can be used to extract an entire Postgres database to an Iceberg data lake.

 ![FrostyBridge](assets/fb.webp)

 ## Features

-* **Full Database Export:** Export all tables from a PostgreSQL database to GCS.
+* **Full Database Export:** Seamlessly export all tables from a PostgreSQL database to supported storage systems, including local, S3, ADL, and GCS.
-* **Parquet Format:** Each table is stored in the widely-used Parquet format for optimized data storage and retrieval.
+* **Multiple Output Formats** Support for multiple output formats, including Parquet, CSV, Iceberg, Feather, ORC, and IPC.
 * **Arrow Power:** Utilizes Apache Arrow for efficient data processing, providing high performance and memory efficiency.
-* **Asynchronous Operations:** Leverages asyncpg for asynchronous operations, ensuring faster execution and scalability.

 ## Prerequisites

 * Python 3.7 or later
 * A PostgreSQL database
-* A Google Cloud Storage bucket
 * Required Python packages: Install them with `pip install -r requirements.txt`

 ## Installation